Exomanz/CustomFailText/README.md

 ## Features
 * Picks a random entry from the selected config file at `Beat Saber/UserData/CustomFailText/`.
 You may also create your own here (see formatting below).
 * Offers TextMeshPro styling, including colors, size, and much more.
 See the [TextMeshPro documentation](http://digitalnativestudios.com/textmeshpro/docs/rich-text/ "TextMeshPro Docs") for more information.
-* Supports multiple config files, custom fail effect colors, all available from the `Mod Settings` menu.
+* Supports multiple config files and custom fail effect colors.

 ## Roadpath
 * Different animations?
 Override color tags?
 Not quite sure.